Valley National Bancorp (NASDAQ:VLY) Stake Lifted by CI Investments Inc.

-CI Investments Inc. increased its stake in shares of Valley National Bancorp (NASDAQ:VLY) by 26.5% in the fourth quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The fund owned 6,661 shares of the company’s stock after buying an additional 1,396 shares during the quarter.
-CI Investments Inc.’s holdings in Valley National Bancorp were worth $65,000 at the end of the most recent quarter.
+CI Investments Inc. lifted its holdings in Valley National Bancorp (NASDAQ:VLY) by 26.5% in the 4th quarter, according to the company in its most recent disclosure with the SEC.
+The institutional investor owned 6,661 shares of the company’s stock after purchasing an additional 1,396 shares during the quarter.
+CI Investments Inc.’s holdings in Valley National Bancorp were worth $65,000 as of its most recent filing with the SEC.

-A number of other institutional investors and hedge funds also recently modified their holdings of the stock.
-Richard Bernstein Advisors LLC bought a new position in shares of Valley National Bancorp in the fourth quarter worth $2,270,000.
-ProShare Advisors LLC grew its stake in shares of Valley National Bancorp by 42.4% in the fourth quarter.
-ProShare Advisors LLC now owns 147,212 shares of the company’s stock worth $1,435,000 after purchasing an additional 43,812 shares in the last quarter.
-Profund Advisors LLC grew its stake in shares of Valley National Bancorp by 29.7% in the fourth quarter.
-Profund Advisors LLC now owns 35,958 shares of the company’s stock worth $351,000 after purchasing an additional 8,241 shares in the last quarter.
-Royce & Associates LP grew its stake in shares of Valley National Bancorp by 3.6% in the fourth quarter.
+Several other large investors have also added to or reduced their stakes in the company.
+BlackRock Inc. grew its stake in shares of Valley National Bancorp by 2.9% in the fourth quarter.
+BlackRock Inc. now owns 52,166,868 shares of the company’s stock worth $508,627,000 after purchasing an additional 1,459,721 shares in the last quarter.
+Charles Schwab Investment Management Inc. grew its stake in shares of Valley National Bancorp by 0.7% in the third quarter.
+Charles Schwab Investment Management Inc. now owns 3,335,228 shares of the company’s stock worth $22,847,000 after purchasing an additional 23,401 shares in the last quarter.
+Crawford Investment Counsel Inc. grew its stake in shares of Valley National Bancorp by 1.8% in the fourth quarter.
+Crawford Investment Counsel Inc. now owns 2,075,420 shares of the company’s stock worth $20,235,000 after purchasing an additional 36,203 shares in the last quarter.
+Allianz Asset Management GmbH grew its stake in shares of Valley National Bancorp by 10.0% in the third quarter.
+Allianz Asset Management GmbH now owns 1,746,115 shares of the company’s stock worth $11,961,000 after purchasing an additional 158,239 shares in the last quarter.
+Finally, Royce & Associates LP grew its stake in shares of Valley National Bancorp by 3.6% in the fourth quarter.
 Royce & Associates LP now owns 1,626,556 shares of the company’s stock worth $15,859,000 after purchasing an additional 56,881 shares in the last quarter.
-Finally, Cullen Frost Bankers Inc. grew its stake in shares of Valley National Bancorp by 19.3% in the fourth quarter.
-Cullen Frost Bankers Inc. now owns 13,000 shares of the company’s stock worth $127,000 after purchasing an additional 2,100 shares in the last quarter.
-Hedge funds and other institutional investors own 58.21% of the company’s stock.
+58.21% of the stock is owned by institutional investors.

 Shares of NASDAQ VLY opened at $12.60 on Wednesday.
 Valley National Bancorp has a 12 month low of $6.00 and a 12 month high of $12.98.
 The company has a market cap of $5.09 billion, a price-to-earnings ratio of 15.95 and a beta of 1.29.
 The company has a quick ratio of 1.00, a current ratio of 1.01 and a debt-to-equity ratio of 0.67.
 The business has a fifty day simple moving average of $11.31 and a 200-day simple moving average of $9.74.